MrJackey/UnityUtilities/README.md

 ### Autofill | [Link](Assets/Scripts/Utilities/Attributes/AutofillAttribute.cs)

 `Autofill` searches and fills in empty Unity object references in MonoBehaviours as long is the component is being inspected.
-Great to reduce drag and dropping if you are expecting a certain structure in your game object hierarchies and helps ensuring that necessary fields don't end up empty and forgotten.
+Great to reduce drag and dropping if you are expecting a certain structure in your game object hierarchies and helps ensure that necessary fields don't end up empty and forgotten.

 ### If Attributes | [Link](Assets/Scripts/Utilities/Attributes/IfAttribute.cs)

 If attributes let you add conditional rendering of fields based on the values of other fields.
 The current if attributes are `EnableIf` and `ShowIf`.
-These can check against object fields, bools as well as numbers.
+These can check against Unity objects, bools as well as numbers.

 ```cs
 public bool ExampleBool;